 - The problem exists – You have a cracked foundation, and those cracks are visible.

-- The problem is starting to happen – The first few cracks have started to show up.
+- The problem is starting to happen – You can see evidence of the first few cracks.

-- The problem is “not yet a problem” – The cracks are not yet visible but will become so soon if overlooked.
+- The problem is “not yet a problem” – You can’t see the cracks yet, but you will soon if ignored.

 Though it is common sense to do restorative or preventative maintenance on the problems mentioned above, at times, we intentionally overlook them.
-Here is an example for each degree of the business problem discussed above:
+Let’s look at an example for each degree of the business problems discussed above:

 How Can You Resolve Your Potential Business Problems?